bootlin/buildroot-external-st/docs/internals.md

 * Update the `gcnano-binaries` package to a newer version and to support arm64.
 This package contains the closed-source OpenGL user-space libraries, which need to be in sync with the kernel side.
-  This patch has been sent mainline.
+  This patch has been submitted to upstream Buildroot.

-* Bump arm-gnu-toolchain package to 13.2.Rel1 release version.
-  This patch is already merged mainline.

-* Add support for host python-intelhex package in preparation of the support for Trusted-Firmware-M. This patch has been sent mainline.
+* Add support for host python-intelhex package in preparation of the support for Trusted-Firmware-M. This patch has been submitted to upstream Buildroot.

-* Add support for host python-click package in preparation of the support for Trusted-Firmware-M. This patch has been sent mainline.
+* Add support for host python-click package in preparation of the support for Trusted-Firmware-M. This patch has been submitted to upstream Buildroot.

-* Add support for host python-cbor2 package in preparation of the support for Trusted-Firmware-M. This patch has been sent mainline.
+* Add support for host python-cbor2 package in preparation of the support for Trusted-Firmware-M. This patch has been submitted to upstream Buildroot.

 * Add support for TrustedFirmware-M which is implementing the Secure Processing Environment (SPE) for Armv8-M, Armv8.1-M architectures.
-  This patch has been sent mainline.
+  This patch has been submitted to upstream Buildroot.

 * Add support for custom tarball source in optee-client to be able to match the OPTEE-OS custom tarball version.
-This patch has been sent mainline.
+This patch has been submitted to upstream Buildroot.

 * Add support for custom tarball source in optee-test to be able to match the OPTEE-OS custom tarball version.
-This patch has been sent mainline.
+This patch has been submitted to upstream Buildroot.

 * Add support for custom tarball source in optee-examples to be able to match the OPTEE-OS custom tarball version.
-This patch has been sent mainline.
+This patch has been submitted to upstream Buildroot.

 * Add support to build OP-TEE OS with host-cmake as the new version of OP-TEE OS from ST need cmake to build its scmi firmware.
-This patch has been sent mainline.
+This patch has been submitted to upstream Buildroot.

 * Update linux to manage vendor name subfolder directory for BR2_LINUX_KERNEL_CUSTOM_DTS_PATH.
 It adds support to build devicetree files which are organize under vendor subdirectories like for arm and arm64 architectures, such as arch/<arch>/boot/dts/<vendor>/.
-This patch has been sent mainline.
+This patch has been submitted to upstream Buildroot.

+* Bump arm-gnu-toolchain package to 13.2.rel1 release version.
+  This patch is already in upstream Buildroot.